It is important to perform a detailed assessment on the couple before starting treatment.

 3) Egg collection and Microinjection (ICSI): Vaginal ultrasound assisted egg collection shall commence under anaesthesia 35 to 36 hours after the IVF patient has been given the final maturing injection.
 The same day collected mature eggs will be fertilised by injecting a single sperm inside each egg, using the microinjection method.

-4) Biopsy and genetic analysis: The day to perform biopsy is determined according to the type of the genetic analysis to be performed.
+4) Genetic analysis: The day to perform biopsy is determined according to the type of the genetic analysis to be performed.
 If the embryos will be performed PGD (Pre-Implantation genetic Diagnosis), biopsy is performed 3 days after egg collection when the embryos are at 6-8 cell stage; one or two cells are obtained and sent to examination in appropriate conditions.
-A total of 5-7 or 9 chromosomes types, including two types of sex chromosomes from 46 chromosomes in other words 24 kinds of chromosomes that the embryo have can be assessed with PGD.
+A total of 5-7 or 9 chromosomes types, including two types of sex chromosomes from 46 chromosomes in other words 24 kinds of chromosomes that the embryo has can be assessed with PGD.
 If CGH (Comparative Genomic Hybridization-comparative genomic hybridization) will be preferred as a genetic analysis method biopsy is performed on the embryos of good quality that reached the fifth day and cell group from the cell layer called trophectoderm of these embryos are obtained by biopsy and sent to examination in appropriate conditions.
 All chromosomes that the embryo has are evaluated in CGH method.
 However, the embryos that were performed should be frozen individually if CGH method is preferred and in this case the transfer procedure can be planned in the next menstrual period.
-1-2 cells or a group of cells will be removed from the embryo’s trophectoderm layer with the help of laser 3 days after fertilisation, when embryos reach 6 to 8 eight cells; or 5 days after in the blastocyst stage.
 Later cells suitable for the genetic procedure shall be chosen and placed inside a special fluid.
 Processed cells will eventually be analysed at the genetic laboratory.

 (*) Our abortion or live birth rate occurring due to technique or wrong/faulty diagnosis and developing after is 0% in the gender selection applications we have performed until today.
 On the other hand, this ratio reported to be 0.06% in the patient population performed in prestigious IVF centres operating across Europe including the cases that gender selection was performed (**).